forestdb/forestdb.org/models/kachakeche-comparison-class.md

 viz.density(pragmaticListener("light","bodybuilder"))
 ~~~~

 As we can see from these results, the listener's interpretation is slightly different if he doesn't know what the speaker's intention is.
 So, if a child says the box is "heavy" and the listener doesn't actually know if the box is heavy for a child or heavy in general, the listener has to take into account the other comparison classes' priors.
-However, the listener would give more probability to child prior and less probability to the other two classes.
+However, the listener would give more probability to the child prior and less probability to the other two classes.

 **References:**